 Below is a list of the readings required for History 671.
-Students enrolled in the course can login to our Sakai site and visit the “Resources” area for access to all linked readings, including copyrighted materials.
+Students enrolled in the course can login to our Sakai site and visit the “Resources” area for access to any copyrighted materials.

-(All are available in Student Stores; several are also available as e-books via Amazon’s Kindle or Barnes & Noble’s Nook)
+(The books below are available in Student Stores; several are also available as e-books via Amazon’s Kindle or Barnes & Noble’s Nook):

 - Meringolo, Denise.
 Museums, Monuments, and National Parks : Toward a New Genealogy of Public History.
-University of Massachusetts Press, 2012.
+Amherst: University of Massachusetts Press, 2012.

-- Whisnant, Anne Mitchell.
+- Whisnant, Anne.
 Super-Scenic Motorway : A Blue Ridge Parkway History.
-Chapel Hill: UNC Press, 2006.
+Chapel Hill: University of North Carolina Press, 2006.

-(Dates and specifics about what is to be read are noted in the course calendar; links to all of the following, including copyrighted materials, are available for students on the “Resources” area of our Sakai site.)
+(Dates and specifics about what is to be read are noted in our main Trello board and the course calendar; links to all of the following, including copyrighted materials, are available for students on the “Resources” area of our Sakai site.)

 - Digital Humanities Resources.